-- in exercising a right to subscribe for, or otherwise acquire, those securities or their derivatives where - that right was granted or derived from securities held before the person became aware of the inside information
+• in exercising a right to subscribe for, or otherwise acquire, those securities or their derivatives where that right was granted or derived from securities held before the person became aware of the inside information

-INNOCENT PURPOSE DEFENCE

-SFC V. YIU HOI YING CHARLES & OTHERS
+INNOCENT PURPOSE DEFENCE SFC V. YIU HOI YING CHARLES & OTHERS

-• the respondents, Mr. Yiu and Ms. Wong held 6 mln shares + 10 mln shares in Asia Telemedia Limited (Asia Telemedia), respectively
+• the respondents, Mr. Yiu and Ms. Wong held 6 million shares + 10 million shares in Asia Telemedia Limited (Asia Telemedia), respectively

-- Asia Telemedia owed HK\$58.08 million to Goodpine Limited - Goodpine Limited served a statutory demand + said it would issue a winding-up petition against Asia Telemedia if the debt was not repaid within 21 days - Mr. Yiu + Ms. Wong sold their shares making profits of HK\$5.3m + HK\$5.1 m, respectively, when the ATML share price surged
+Asia Telemedia owed HK\$58 million to Goodpine Limited

+Goodpine Limited served a statutory demand and said it would issue a winding-up petition against Asia Telemedia if the debt was not repaid within 21 days

+• Mr. Yiu + Ms. Wong sold their shares making profits of HK\$5.3million + HK\$5.1million, respectively, when the ATML share price surged they engaged in insider dealing when they relied on that information to dispose of their shares at a profit